 The more you've taken the time to address this checklist, the better prepared you'll be to handle the stress of your divorce.
 Equally important, you'll have the documentation and clarity you need to work effectively with your divorce lawyer.

 It's not going to be easy.
 But you'll get through it.
 A divorce checklist isn't going to answer all of your questions.
 If we can help, call us toll-free at 1-833-LAW-1914.
 One of the reasons, we became family lawyers is to help ease families through situations like this.
-You won't just be getting an attorney.
+You won't just be getting a family law attorney.
 You'll be getting a partner to help you through things.